vmware/versatile-data-kit/specs/vep-2272-complete-data-job-configuration-persistence/README.md

 Ensuring efficient and reliable management of data job deployments is crucial for the smooth functioning of our system.
 Currently, when a data job is deployed, its deployment configuration is stored in both Kubernetes and the database.
-However, there exists a disparity where certain essential properties are exclusively stored in Kubernetes, such as the job's enabled status, Python version, and deployment information.
+However, there exists a disparity where certain essential properties are exclusively stored in Kubernetes, such as the job's Python version and deployment information.

 This discrepancy creates a significant challenge for the Control Service APIs that rely on retrieving data job deployments.
 For instance, the GraphQL API's jobs query initially retrieves the data jobs from the database and